 Legislative maps are often evaluated along dimensions of proportionality (the alignment between parties' seat shares and their state- or nation-wide vote shares) and competitiveness (the fraction of contests with uncertain winners).
 Since a map is intended to be used for multiple elections, policy-makers want to accurately predict how it will perform on these dimensions in the future.
 Doing this is difficult because future elections will differ from past ones due to changes in the demographic composition of the electorate and as a result of electoral shocks to preferences and turnout costs.
 Citing this uncertainty, the U.S. Supreme Court recently ruled that the judicial system is incapable of adjudicating claims of partisan gerrymandering.
 In this paper, I develop a method for predicting the uncertainty in a map's performance due to these factors.
 The method relies on a structural voting model, which describes the preference and turnout decisions of a potential voter.
 The model decomposes an election into (i) a set of candidate qualities and (ii) individual-level utility parameters.
 I assess map performance in two steps.
 First, I examine the effect of electoral shocks by simulating alternative values of the candidate qualities and utility parameters.
 Second, I investigate the influence of demographic changes by re-running the simulations using different electorates.
 I apply the method to rich data from the 2008 to 2018 general elections in North Carolina and show that it allows credible and precise evaluations of maps.
 I also show that the method is better than existing approaches at predicting gerrymandering outcomes in excluded elections.

-The roles of information and preferences in household demand for school value added: evidence from a field experiment in Romanian high school markets (with Rajeev Dehejia, Cristian Pop-Eleches, and Miguel Urquiola)
+Information and preferences in household demand for school value added (with Rajeev Dehejia, Cristian Pop-Eleches, and Miguel Urquiola)

 The effects of the competitiveness of legislative districts on turnout and party preferences: evidence from redistricting in North Carolina